Kids safely training BJJ

 Supervised Training

-Students are coached through movement, partner work, and intensity.
+Students receive coaching through movement, partner work, and intensity.
 Beginners are not left to figure it out in live rounds.

 Clean Mats